 Is the 790 Adventure perfect?
 Of course not.
 Limited weather protection leaves the rider somewhat exposed in bad weather, and the chain has a habit of rattling more than I’d like.

-It’s also not a pretty bike by any stretch of the imagination, but these issue aside, it’s a brilliant motorcycle and, at £9,799, offers very good value for money.
-The worrying thing for competition is the newly released KTM 890 Adventure is even better!
+It’s also not a pretty bike by any stretch of the imagination, but these issues aside, it’s a brilliant motorcycle and, at £9,799, offers very good value for money.
+The worrying thing for the competition is the newly released KTM 890 Adventure is even better!
 (Read the full review of the new KTM 890 Adventure in issue 60 of ABR magazine).